 - Make a Card – Inspire students to create a card with a thoughtful message to mom.
 Provide a sentence or two for them to copy and let them get creative with paper and glue.
 Give them time to write, draw and decorate their cards to take home for their mothers.

 Any effort made to show appreciation and love will go a long way in making Mother’s Day special.
-If you try any of these ways to celebrate Mother’s Day in the classroom, please leave a comment below!
+If you try any of these Mother’s Day celebration ideas for the classroom, please leave a comment below!

 For a sweet DIY coaster idea, head over to One Sharp Bunch!